ogundiyantobiloba/opennms-tutorials-1/session2/Exercise2-2.md

 ![alt text](../session2/images/onms-eventlist1.png "Figure onms-eventlist1.png")

-On a separate tab, open the OpenNMS alarm list ad you should see a single WARNING Alarm Agent Interface Down (linkDown Trap)  with a count of events.
+On a separate tab, open the OpenNMS alarm list and you should see a single WARNING Alarm Agent Interface Down (linkDown Trap)  with a count of events.

 ![alt text](../session2/images/onms-alarmlist1.png "Figure onms-alarmlist1.png")